jekyll/minima/seminars.md

 ---

-For the 2023-2024 academic year, I am co-organizing with [Philippe St.-Jean from Université de Montréal](https://psjlab.ca/), the **Montréal Quantum Photonics Seminar Series**.
+For the 2023-2024 academic year, I am co-organizing with [Philippe St-Jean from Université de Montréal](https://psjlab.ca/), the **Montréal Quantum Photonics Seminar Series**.
 As of 2024 these seminars are generously supported by [INTRIQ](https://www.intriq.org/).

 Seminars